Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Concluding remarks

-The author is profoundly grateful to Dmitry Tamarkin for numerous discussions and for conscientious critique of the manuscript, and also to Stavros Garoufalidis, Rostislav Matveyev, Boris Shapiro, Boris Tsygan, and Jared Wunsch for discussions, comments, and feedback.
+This work was mainly carried out during the author's studies at the Department of Mathematics, Northwestern University, U.S.A., and during his stay at the Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany.
+The author is profoundly grateful to Dmitry Tamarkin and Boris Tsygan for numerous discussions and for conscientious critique of the manuscript, and also to Ovidiu Costin, Stavros Garoufalidis, Rostislav Matveyev, Shinji Sasaki, Boris Shapiro, Yoshitsugu Takei, and Jared Wunsch for discussions, comments, and feedback.
+The author also appreciates valuable comments of the anonymous referee.